Fuel filter information

 There are (3) fuel filters in most paramotors: a pickup tube filter, an inline filter, and the inlet fuel filter screen which is inside all diaphragm carburetors.
 These three filters are replaceable.
 The inline filter is the most important of the three.
 If it is a cheap one or is missing, the inlet filter screen in the carburetor will likely clog and cause a lean condition (and overheating) or power fade/stall at or near full throttle.

-WARNING: DO NOT USE ANY KIND OF INLINE PRIMER BULB WITH A PARMOTOR FUEL SYSTEM!.
-THE CHECK VALVES IN THE PRIMER BULB WILL CAUSE FUEL STARVATION!
+WARNING: DO NOT USE ANY KIND OF INLINE PRIMER BULB WITH A PARMOTOR FUEL SYSTEM.
+THE SPRING-LOADED CHECK VALVES IN THE PRIMER BULB CAN CAUSE FUEL STARVATION!

 A. Pickup tube filter (clunk)

 Most clunks are the inexpensive variety like this one.
 It does not have a steel ball to weigh it down but relies on the weight of the metal frame of the clunk, instead.
-This clunk works on weed whackers but is not recommended for paramotors because of its low flow rate and how easy it tends to clog, especially if ethanol fuels are used.
+This clunk is used on weed whackers and similar small engines because they have no inline filter.
+It is not recommended for paramotors because of its low flow rate and how easily it tends to clog, especially if ethanol fuels are used.

-Below is a typical OEM clunk.
-It contains a steel ball but it is only for adding weight to the clunk and does not provide any check valve function.
-A plastic clunk with some sort of metal weight might will tend to float in the gasoline.
+Below is a typical paramotor OEM clunk.
+It contains a piece of steel but it is only for adding weight to the clunk.
+A plastic clunk without some sort of metal weight might float in the gasoline.

 Generally, a clunk with a filter of fine, porous material (like those in the above photos) are only necessary if there is no inline fuel filter on the engine, which is rare.
-Unfortunately, these types of filters become clogged more easily with dirt including the goo from using ethanol fuels (when the fuel comes in contact with water).
+Unfortunately, these types of filters clog easily with dirt including goo that is created when using ethanol fuels (when the fuel comes in contact with water).
 Cold weather can also choke fuel movement through this kind of filtering material due to the oil in the gasoline getting more viscous as the temperature drops.
-Before there was gasoline with ethanol, clunks served a more important purpose by helping keep water out of the fuel lines.
+Before there was gasoline with ethanol, clunks served an important purpose by helping keep water out of the fuel lines.

 Some OEM clunks have nipples with a narrow ID.
 This can restrict fuel movement, especially at or near full throttle.
 Use a 1/8" (3mm) drill bit to widen the ID of the nipple.
 Remember that ease of fuel flow through the entire fuel system is a critical requirement for good engine operation and preventing fuel starvation.

-CHEAP CLUNK AND CHEAP FUEL LINE Here is a photo of what typically happens to some clunks over time.
-The fuel line will split at the clunk and will separate from the fuel pickup tube and then bounce around inside the tank.
+CHEAP CLUNK AND CHEAP FUEL LINE Here is a photo of what typically happens to the clunk fuel line over time.
+The line will split at the clunk and will separate from the fuel pickup tube and then bounce around inside the tank.
 Pilots should take a look in their fuel tanks periodically to be sure the clunk is not only attached but also does not have a split fuel line attached.
-If possible replace the OEM with a high quality clunk, like the one pictured above.

 B. Inlet valve filter screen